 Police fixed penalty notices

 The police have the power to give you a fixed penalty notice.
-This is a £50 on-the-spot fine for a minor offence.
+This is an on-the-spot fine for a minor offence.

 The police can also give you an on-the-spot fine if you commit a minor road traffic offence.

 If you do not pay most fines within 28 days, they'll go up in value and be registered with the court.